BlackLotus-SMP/KCPHandler/README.md

 - [ ] add logs to GO KCP and handler listen through ftp to avoid cloudflare antibot checker on log check post
 - [ ] dockerfile
 - [ ] SSH login with file
+- [ ] unique resources names with cleanup